 This article is a story of how I wrote three theses three years in a row.
-At the end of the day, the guidelines depend on your university, your program, and your supervisor.
+Ultimately, the guidelines depend on your university, your program, and your supervisor.

 This article will explain you how to write a bachelor thesis in social sciences.
 You’ll discover how I found my research questions and how I structured my work.